-Best carbon plate running shoes in 2024
+Best carbon plate running shoes in 2025

 They’ve revolutionised running and are collecting a deluge of world records in their wake.
 But do you need carbon run shoes?
 We put them to the test to find out...

+But first, you may be wondering just when and how the carbon trend first materialised.
 Pioneering tri brand Zoot made a carbon running shoe, the Ultra TT 4.0, back in 2014.
 But it wasn’t until Nike’s Breaking 2 project was launched in 2016 that the carbon super shoe revolution truly began.

 In attempting to break the mythical two-hour men’s marathon record, the brand delivered one of the world’s best examples of combining pioneering sporting technological advancements with a marketing bonanza.
+Adidas, Asics, New Balance, Saucony and more all followed suit, resulting in marathon times plummeting.
+Elite triathlon is no different today, with athletes tending to opt for carbon-plated shoes to pack the most propulsive punch when it comes to the run leg.

-It’s best to ask yourself what are your race goals and ballpark budget?
+So, while the science and results sing the praises of these supershoes, not all are equal.
+When choosing your carbon shoe, best to ask yourself what are your race goals and ballpark budget?
 Navigate to the bottom of this article via the links below for our buying advice.
 Otherwise, read on for our roundup of the best carbon plate running shoes available right now…

-Tried and tested: Best carbon plate running shoes at a glance
+Best carbon plate running shoes at a glance

 - Best carbon running shoe: Asics Metaspeed Edge + | Buy now from SportsShoes

-- Highly rated carbon running shoe: Nike Vaporfly 3 | Buy now from Nike
+- Highly-rated carbon running shoe: Nike Vaporfly 3 | Buy now from Nike

 - Best budget-friendly carbon running shoe: Kiprun KD900X | Buy now from Decathlon